 New Ad Campaign Calls on Members of Congress to Support Legislation Aiming to Increase Early Cancer Detection

 Washington, DC – The American Cancer Society Cancer Action Network (ACS CAN) launched a new advertising campaign this week highlighting its strong support for the Medicare Multi-Cancer Early Detection Screening Coverage Act (H.R.
-1946/S. 1873), legislation that aims to improve access to new and innovative cancer screenings among Medicare beneficiaries to increase early cancer detection for more Americans.
+1946/S. 1873), legislation that aims to improve access to new and innovative cancer screenings among Medicare beneficiaries to increase early cancer detection for more Americans once the tests are FDA approved and clinical benefit is shown.
 The ads will run in digital publications in the D.C. market through late October.
 Additional ads will also run in select markets in California, Massachusetts, New Jersey, New York and Oregon through late October.
 The campaign is viewable here.

 The ads underscore the importance of early detection in the fight against cancer, visualizing through an animation how an early diagnosis can be the difference between life and death by increasing the odds against cancer for patients.
 When caught at an earlier stage when the cancer is easier and less costly to treat, patients are more likely to survive.
 ACS CAN is urging members of Congress to cosponsor the Medicare Multi-Cancer Early Detection Screening Coverage Act as it would establish a Medicare benefit category for multi-cancer screening tests and allow the Centers for Medicare and Medicaid Services to determine coverage for future multi-cancer screening innovations.